diskoverdata/diskover-docs/source_files/plugins_media_info.md

 The media info harvest plugin is designed to provide media metadata attributes about a file without granting the Diskover user any read/write file system access.

-The media info plugin enables additional metadata for video files to be harvested at time of index.
+The media info plugin enables additional metadata for video files to be harvested at time of index or post-index.
 The media info plugin uses **ffmpeg/ffprobe** to harvest attributes about the media file.

 New indices will use the plugin and any video file will get additional media info added to the Elasticsearch index’s **media_info** field.